 Anticipated Benefits/Potential Commercial Applications of R/R&D: The first line of the 'Anticipated Benefits' section should follow this format: We solved [AF problem] by providing [advantage], to help [AF end-user organization] accomplish [AF end-user's] goal.
 We will recognize profit by charging [non-Defense commercial customer organizations] to get [non-Defense commercial benefit].
 Be very explicit regarding the proposed AF end user and customer, if different, which is likely, and potential non-SBIR funding sources after successful Phase II completion.
-This list should also include non-proprietary, non-Defense customers, as this section will be publicly released.
+This list should also include non-proprietary, non-Defense commercial customers.
+Do not include specific AF names or non-Defense customers, as this section will be publicly released.